-- 2. Remove the alignment bolts, lock washers, and nuts from the alignment tube. - 3.
+- 1. Match the spliced pieces of the column.
+See Figure 12-5 and Figure 12-6. - 2.
+Remove the alignment bolts, lock washers, and nuts from the alignment tube. - 3.
 Insert the alignment bolt into the two (2) alignment tubes.
 See Figure 12-6. - 4.
 Add a lock washer and nut to the alignment bolt and tighten. - 5.
 If assembling the columns in the upright position, temporarily brace all sections of the column. - 6.
-Continue to bolt the remaining spliced column pieces together. - 7.
+Continue to bolt the remaining spliced column pieces together.

 Assemble the second column using steps 1-6.